paulo-amaral/easy-sop-docs/README.md

-# HOWTO INSTALL - ICT ENVIRONMENT DOCUMENTATION
+# HOWTO INSTALL
-Please follow the steps bellow to install docussaurus for local development and build the static website.
+Please follow the steps bellow to install docusaurus for local development and build the static website.

 # Template